pymupdf/PyMuPDF/docs/page.rst

       .. note::

-        1. You can use this method as a **document conversion tool** from any supported document type (not only PDF!) to one of TEXT, HTML, XHTML or XML documents.
+        1. You can use this method as a **document conversion tool** from :ref:`any supported document type<Supported_File_Types>` to one of TEXT, HTML, XHTML or XML documents.
         2. The inclusion of text via the *clip* parameter is decided on a by-character level: **(changed in v1.18.2)** a character becomes part of the output, if its bbox is contained in *clip*.
 This **deviates** from the algorithm used in redaction annotations: a character will be **removed if its bbox intersects** any redaction annotation.

    .. index::